 For the first time in forever, the Disney Cruise Line has added a brand-new ship to its fleet.
-The 4,000-passenger Disney Wish is the cruise line’s first new ship in ten years, and it was worth the wait.
+The 4,000-passenger Disney Wish is the cruise line’s first new ship in 10 years, and it was worth the wait.
 Disney Wish is filled with magical experiences, innovative technology, cinematic dining adventures, and immersive storytelling that brings much-loved Disney characters to life.

 I was invited by Disney Cruise Line to be their guest on the Disney Wish christening cruise.
-Several attractions and experiences still needed a little pixie dust to be fully ready, but we were able to sample nearly all of them during our three-night sailing.
+Several attractions and experiences still needed a little pixie dust to be fully ready, but we were able to sample nearly all of them during our 3-night sailing.

 1. Making A Grand Entrance

 There’s something special about stepping aboard the Disney Wish.
 The ship’s theme is “enchantment.”
 The magic comes alive when entering the dazzling fairytale-inspired Grand Hall.
 While boarding, a crew member announces your name to all those in the Grand Hall, and clapping ensues.
 While this occurs on every Disney Cruise Line ship, the Grand Hall’s opulent setting made me feel like I was being formally welcomed to Cinderella’s castle at sea.

 The Grand Hall’s magnificent chandelier features a spectacular wishing star that comes alive at certain times through the wonders of technology.
 Children receive their own wishing wand upon boarding so they can make their first vacation wish when entering the Grand Hall.
 Make sure to return to the Grand Hall in the evening to experience the mesmerizing “Kiss Goodnight” during your Disney Wish cruise.